 Let me also tell you that there isn’t really total common ground on exactly what that should be, although to be fair there’s much more agreement than disagreement.
-There’s even occasional mentions of “not enough data” to be able to say what the surveillance should be in certain scenarios – it’s not an exact science.
-So surveillance can be anything from monthly to recommended intervals such as 3 months, 6 months, 12 months, 3 years and I’ve even read something which said “no specific follow-up strategy has been recommended” (e.g. ENETS “curative resection of an Appendiceal NET less than 1cm by simple appendectomy“).
+There are even occasional mentions of “not enough data” to be able to say what the surveillance should be in certain scenarios – it’s not an exact science.
+So, surveillance can be anything from monthly to recommended intervals such as 3 months, 6 months, 12 months, 3 years and I’ve even read something on localised and solitary tumours removed by surgery with curative intent which said “no specific follow-up strategy has been recommended/required” (e.g. ENETS and NCCN both state “curative resection of an Appendiceal NET less than 1cm by simple appendectomy“).
 Often a patient will need to advocate to get the right attention.
 Knowing what the guidelines are for your situation is a good start.

 So what sort of surveillance might be needed?